Sonoma–Marin Area Rail Transit: Larkspur segment

-The cost to San Rafael of the Andersen Drive crossing of the Larkspur to San Rafael segment is significant.
-The street was extended by San Rafael in the mid-1990s to cross the tracks on a "temporary road".
-In July 1997, the California Public Utilities Commission informed the city that by the time SMART planned to operate on the section, the city had to build and pay for restoring the crossing.
-The estimated cost for that was $6 million in 2012.
+San Rafael bore costs estimated at $6 million (2012) for the Andersen Drive crossing of the Larkspur to San Rafael segment.
+The street was extended in the mid-1990s to cross the tracks on a temporary road.
+In July 1997, the California Public Utilities Commission required the city to fund the crossing's restoration prior to SMART operations.

-In 2010, the agency received a federal earmark of $2.5 million for technical, environmental and engineering design on the segment.
-Later in 2010, the revamped California Park Tunnel — 30 ft wide, 25 ft tall, and 1100 ft long — was opened to pedestrian traffic.
-The revamping was done at a cost of $28 million, paid equally by Marin County and SMART.
-The tunnel is used both for the rail right of way between Larkspur and San Rafael and by bicycles and pedestrians.
+In 2010, the agency received a federal earmark of $2.5 million for technical, environmental, and engineering design on the segment.
+Later that year, the rehabilitated California Park Tunnel (30 ft wide, 25 ft tall, and 1100 ft long) opened to pedestrian traffic.
+The $28 million renovation was funded equally by Marin County and SMART.
+The tunnel accommodates both the rail right-of-way and a bicycle/pedestrian path.

-In May 2013, the SMART board approved a resolution designating the San Rafael to Larkspur link as its "preferred alternative".
-The agency submitted a letter to the Federal Transit Administration, and on September 24, 2013, SMART was accepted into its "Small Starts" program.
-The FY2016 Federal Budget included the funds to construct the Larkspur Extension under the Small Starts Program.
-Construction contracts were awarded to a joint venture of Stacy and Witbeck and Herzog Contracting Corporation at a cost of $36.3 million, and work commenced by late 2017 with an expected opening of late 2019.
+In May 2013, the SMART board approved the San Rafael to Larkspur link as its preferred alternative.
+On September 24, 2013, SMART was accepted into the Federal Transit Administration's "Small Starts" program.
+The FY2016 federal budget included construction funds for the Larkspur Extension.
+Construction contracts were awarded to a joint venture of Stacy and Witbeck and Herzog Contracting Corporation for $36.3 million.
+Work commenced in late 2017.
 In April 2018, SMART was awarded a $22.5 million federal grant for the extension.
-Final costs for the extension are estimated to total $55.4 million.
-Train control and crossing system testing along the extension began in August 2019 and was completed by the end of October, whereupon driver training began.
+Final costs totaled an estimated $55.4 million.
+System testing began in August 2019 and concluded by late October.
 Revenue service commenced on December 14, 2019.

-Construction of the Novato Downtown station began significantly after work began on the initial operating segment.
-It was partially constructed by the system's opening, but the station opened with the Larkspur extension.
+The Novato Downtown station, partially built during the IOS construction phase, officially opened alongside the Larkspur extension.

 2019 service disruptions

-Service was cancelled on October 28 and 29, 2019, due to preemptive power shutoffs affecting crossings throughout the system.
-Partial service as far north as Downtown Santa Rosa was established on October 30, and the following day full service was restored with free rides offered through November 6 to give transportation options to those affected by the Kincade Fire.
-According to Farhad Mansourian, the service disruptions had not impacted testing of the Larkspur extension and Downtown Novato station.
+Service was cancelled on October 28 and 29, 2019, due to preemptive utility power shutoffs affecting the grade crossing signal infrastructure.
+Partial service to Downtown Santa Rosa was restored on October 30, and full service returned the following day with free rides offered through November 6, serving residents impacted by the Kincade Fire.

-Service gaps existed during the weekends of November 2019 between Petaluma to Novato–Hamilton as testing for the Downtown Novato station commenced.
-A bus bridge was provided from both stations with a transfer at San Marin.
+During weekends in November 2019, service gaps occurred between Petaluma and Novato–Hamilton to accommodate testing for the Downtown Novato station.
+A bus bridge operated with transfers at San Marin.